Glutinous rice: History

+The origin of glutinous rice is difficult to ascertain because of its long-standing cultural importance across a wide geographical region in Asia.

+A 2002 genetic study discovered that the waxy mutation that disrupted amylose synthesis likely has a single origin.
+This is supported by the fact that all glutinous rice accessions in the study contain the same mutation.
+From comparisons of subsequent mutations in the different accessions in the study, it was found that the progenitor haplotype is highest among Southeast Asian glutinous rice cultivars, indicating strongly that the waxy mutation first arose in Southeast Asia, likely in the upland regions of Mainland Southeast Asia, before spreading to the rest of Asia.

+The waxy mutation is also known to have first arisen in temperate japonica rice, where it is far more common, before spreading to tropical japonica rice (javanica) and indica cultivars via gene flow.

 Cultivation

-Glutinous rice is grown in Laos, Thailand, Cambodia, Vietnam, Malaysia, Indonesia, Myanmar, Nepal, Bangladesh, Bhutan, Northeast India, China, Japan, Korea, Taiwan, and the Philippines.
-An estimated 85% of Lao rice production is of this type.
-The rice has been recorded in the region for at least 1,100 years.
+Glutinous rice is cultivated in countries across Asia, Southeast Asia, South Asia, and East Asia, including Laos, Thailand, Cambodia, Vietnam, Malaysia, Indonesia, Myanmar, Nepal, Bangladesh, Bhutan, Northeast India, China, Japan, Korea, Taiwan, Sri Lanka, and the Philippines.
+In Laos, it is estimated that 85% of the rice produced is glutinous rice.

-As of 2013, approximately 6,530 glutinous rice varieties were collected from five continents (Asia, South America, North America, Europe, and Africa) where glutinous rice is grown for preservation at the International Rice Genebank (IRGC).
-The International Rice Research Institute (IRRI) has described Laos as a "collector's paradise".
-Laos has the largest biodiversity of sticky rice in the world.
-IRRI-trained collectors gathered more than 13,500 samples and 3,200 varieties from Laos alone.
+As of 2013, the International Rice Genebank (IRGC) has preserved approximately 6,530 varieties of glutinous rice from five continents—Asia, South America, North America, Europe, and Africa.
+The International Rice Research Institute (IRRI) has referred to Laos as a "collector's paradise" for its remarkable diversity of glutinous rice.
+IRRI-trained collectors have gathered over 13,500 samples and 3,200 distinct varieties from Laos alone, making it home to the largest known biodiversity of sticky rice in the world.

 Composition

 Glutinous rice is distinguished from other types of rice by having no (or negligible amounts of) amylose and high amounts of amylopectin (the two components of starch).
 Amylopectin is responsible for the sticky quality of glutinous rice.
 The difference has been traced to a single mutation that farmers selected.

 Like all types of rice, glutinous rice does not contain dietary gluten (i.e. does not contain glutenin and gliadin) and should be safe for gluten-free diets.

-Glutinous rice can be used either milled or unmilled (that is, with the bran removed or not removed).
+Glutinous rice can be consumed milled or unmilled (that is, with the bran removed or not removed).
 Milled glutinous rice is white and fully opaque (unlike non-glutinous rice varieties, which are somewhat translucent when raw), whereas the bran can give unmilled glutinous rice a purple or black colour.
-Black and purple glutinous rice are distinct strains from white glutinous rice.
-In developing Asia, there is little regulation, and some governments have issued advisories about toxic dyes being added to colour adulterated rice.
+Black and purple glutinous rice are distinct strains of white glutinous rice.
+In developing Asia, there is little regulation, and some governments have issued advisories about toxic dyes being added to colour-adulterated rice.
 Both black and white glutinous rice can be cooked as discrete grains or ground into flour and cooked as a paste or gel.

 Use in foods

-Sticky rice is used in many recipes throughout Southeast and East Asia, such as in dumplings, as a filling or side in spicy dishes, with beans and fried by itself.
-(Rice cakes.)
+Glutinous rice is used in a wide variety of traditional dishes in different countries.
+They include the following: